-I love Australia, I went there multiple times and truly think that its an amazing destination to go to with kids.
-However while I usually write about great places to go to with children this article about Melbourne Zoo will be an exception.
+I love Australia.
+I went there multiple times, and I truly think it’s an amazing destination to visit with kids.
+However, while I usually write about great places to visit with children, this article about Melbourne Zoo will be an exception.

 To start off, unlike my daughter, I don’t like zoos.
-I don’t support idea of keeping wild animals in captivity for our entertainment.
+I don’t support the idea of keeping wild animals in captivity for our entertainment.
 Yes, some species may benefit from breeding programs.
 Some of the animals would probably end up as dinner were they not locked up in their enclosures protected from predators.
-However none of them chose to live in a zoo or in an aquarium no matter the size.
+However, none of them chose to live in a zoo or in an aquarium, no matter the size.

-But I am also a mother and mum readers will understand that we always want the best for our children.
-Thea adores animals and while it makes me a hypocrite and I hate myself for going there, we do visit zoos and wildlife parks.
+But I am also a mother, and mum readers will understand that we always want the best for our children.
+Thea adores animals, and while it makes me a hypocrite and I hate myself for going there, we visit zoos and wildlife parks.

 HERE’S WHAT HAPPENED

-Unfortunately our hopes to see the above mentioned animals were shattered to pieces soon after we entered this rundown place.
+Unfortunately, our hopes to see the abovementioned animals shattered soon after entering this rundown place.

-Staff were nice though and when asked where all the animals are they told us that they were hiding from the sun.
-So apparently those animals do exist however they were nowhere to be seen…
+The staff was nice, though, and when asked where all the animals were, they told us they were hiding from the sun.
+So apparently, those animals do exist; however, they were nowhere to be seen…

 Not seeing the animals we expected to see was disappointing.
 But you know what’s worse?
 The conditions in which those animals are kept.